klavinslab/aquaverse/docs/protocol_developer/table.md

 ### Accepting Technician Input through Tables

-`Tables` can also be used to ask technicians for data input, using the `get` tabling method. `get` works similarly to `custom_column`, taking a heading option, and a code block evaluated on every Operation in the OperationsList which fills in the cell with a default value. `get` also takes a 2 new arguments. `key` is the first parameter of `get`, it is required and used when storing the inputted data.
-Any inputted data by the technician into the cells of a `get` column will be stored in the `temporary` hash of the `Operation` corresponding to the row of the table it was inputted on, and the `key` parameter determines the key of the `temporary` hash for that `Operation` which the new data will be stored under. `:type` is a optionally argument for `get` which specifies what data type to accept as input, defaulting to 'text'.
+`Tables` can also be used to ask technicians for data input, using the `get` tabling method. `get` works similarly to `custom_column`, taking a heading option, and a code block evaluated on every Operation in the OperationsList that fills in the cell with a default value. `get` also takes two new arguments. `key` is the first parameter of `get`, it is required and used when storing the input data.
+Any input data by the technician into the cells of a `get` column will be stored in the `temporary` hash of the `Operation` corresponding to the row of the table it was input to, and the `key` parameter determines the key of the `temporary` hash for that `Operation` which the new data will be stored under. `:type` is a optionally argument for `get` which specifies what data type to accept as input, defaulting to 'text'.

-As an example, lets create an data input `Table` which asks the technician to measure and record the remaining volume of a plasmid stock, and capture the input in a `ShowResponse` called `responses`
+As an example, let's create an data input `Table` which asks the technician to measure and record the remaining volume of a plasmid stock, and capture the input in a `ShowResponse` called `responses`

 ```ruby
 record_volume_tab = operations.start_table